mkohler/cython_swig/README.rst

 .. class:: handout

     Whew.
-We've looked at the details of how you use SWIG and Cython, and you've probably formed an opinion about which one you would prefer to work with.
+We've looked at the details of how you use SWIG and Cython.
     Now let's take a step back from the nitty gritty, and look at some of their high-level differences.